 Brian Voce

-These themes have been explored through a series of abstract artworks featuring ‘manipulated’ geometries.
-The work takes the circle as a trope in my work I see it as a metaphor for the ‘perfect’ seed a genetically engineered ‘Pandora’s Box ’.
-I’m interested in exploring the way very simple geometric systems based on manipulating circular repeats may combine unexpectedly, to produce complex and unexpected outcomes through alignments of overlapping geometries creating images evoking ideas of ‘new and imagined’ flora and fauna.
+Recent work has explored issues concerned with genetic modification, and the chance production of new chimeras.
+This theme has been explored through a series of abstract artworks featuring ‘manipulated’ geometries.
+These take the circle as a trope (which I see as a metaphor for the ‘perfect’ seed, a genetically engineered ‘Pandora’s Box’).
+By manipulating simple geometric systems based on circular repeats I produced complex and unexpected visual outcomes, that through alignments of overlapping geometries, created images evocative of ‘new and imagined’ flora and fauna.

 Teaching Experience